-George Weston became Canada's biggest retail group in 2014 as a result of the merger of its main part-public subsidiary Loblaws supermarkets with pharmacy chain Shoppers Drug Mart.
-Loblaw was already Canada's biggest supermarket retailer, with more than 1,050 owned or franchised stores under the Loblaw brand or local discounter banners including No Frills, Provigo and others.
-The group's private label range President's Choice (or "PC") is one of Canada's best-known brands cvovering everything from foods to household goods, home & garden products, financial services and insurance.
+George Weston Ltd (or GWL) became Canada's biggest retail group in 2014 as a result of the merger of its main part-public subsidiary Loblaws supermarkets with pharmacy chain Shoppers Drug Mart.
+Loblaw was already Canada's biggest supermarket retailer, with more than 1,050 owned or franchised stores under the Loblaw brand or local discounter banners including No Frills, Provigo, Real Canadian Superstore and others.
+The group's private label range President's Choice (or "PC") is one of Canada's best-known brands covering everything from foods to household goods, home & garden products, financial services and insurance.
+It also offers online ordering and delivery under the PC Express banner.
 Other own label brands include value-priced No Name and fashion label Joe Fresh.
 In 2013, Loblaw agreed to acquire leading pharmacy chain Shoppers Drug Mart.
 That deal added more than 1,300 Shoppers and Pharmaprix drugstores across Canada as well as a number of branded healthcare clinics and private label health and wellness brand Life.
-Separately, Weston is also one of Canada's largest bakery businesses with brands including Wonder Bread, D'Italiano and Country Harvest; it also owns US bakeries Interbake and Maplehurst.
+Separately, Weston is also one of Canada's largest bakery businesses with brands including Wonder Bread, Ace Bakery, D'Italiano and Country Harvest.
+However this business was put up for sale in 2021.
+A third division, Choice Properties, manages a large real estate portfolio of retail and office properties.
 The group is controlled by the Weston family, who also have extensive interests in the UK, including food and fashion giant Associated British Foods and upmarket retailers Selfridges and Fortnum & Mason.
-Weston's combined sales in 2017 were C$48.3bn.
+Weston's combined sales in 2019 topped C$50bn for the first time though net earnings fell to just C$198m as a result of one-off charges associated with a restructuring of the real estate business.
+The Loblaw retail division accounted for more than 95% of revenues and 85% of profits.
 Galen G Weston is chairman & CEO.
 His great-grandfather George Weston opened a bakery business in Toronto in 1882, laying the foundations for the widespread global empire established by his son Garfield Weston.
 TP Loblaw opened his first Loblaw Groceteria in Toronto in 1919, and had 150 stores by the time of his death in 1933.
 Garfield Weston acquired a controlling stake in the 1950s.

 Which agencies handle advertising for George Weston?
 Find out more from the Adbrands Account Assignments database